 Reforms that took effect in the past year include:

-- For companies claiming under the large company R&D expenditure credit scheme, the 'above the line' tax credit is increased from 11% to 12% of qualifying expenditure from 1 January 2018.
+- For companies making claims under the large company research and development expenditure credit (RDEC) scheme, the 'above the line' tax credit is increased from 11% to 12% of qualifying expenditure from 1 January 2018.

 Changes enacted but not yet in force